iworks/fleet/readme.txt

 == Changelog ==

 = 2.3.6 (2025-02-25) =
+* Ability to upload SVG file has been removed due to Stored Cross-Site Scripting vulnerability.
+We recommended to install [Safe SVG](https://wordpress.org/plugins/safe-svg/) to allow upload SVG files.
 * The build process has been improved.
 * The [iWorks Options](https://github.com/iworks/wordpress-options-class) module has been updated to 2.9.6.
 * The [iWorks Rate](https://github.com/iworks/iworks-rate) module has been updated to 2.2.3.